 I have never liked that cliché definition of insanity: doing the same thing over and over and expecting different results.
 As an amateur musician, I count

 about robocalls I made to support Donald Trump in Iowa [Hear a white nationalist’s robocall urging Iowa voters to back Trump

-Me: “I don’t think that.
+Me: “No, I’m not a white supremacist.
+If that’s someone who wants to rule over people of other races, I’ve never even met one.
+They’re extinct.”Mr. Holley: “What about someone who thinks white people are superior to other people?”Me: “I don’t think that.
 East Asians have higher average IQs, lower crime rates, fewer illegitimate children—they’re superior to whites in lots of ways.
 Do you want to call me a ‘yellow supremacist’?”

 If you want to say someone is so wicked and primitive that you needn’t pay attention to a word he says, you call him a “white supremacist.”

 When I emailed to ask him why AmRen is “white supremacist” he wrote back to say: “I think, given the content of your magazine, that’s not inaccurate.”

 I suppose the best we can hope for from Washington Post

 As I like to ask, what do you call a black person who prefers black culture

 and prefers to live and hang out with other black people?
 A black person.
 It’s the ones who don’t